About Us:

 Ayele comes from two generations of pioneering commercial farmers in Ethiopia.
 This background and growing up appreciating nature on family safaris in Kenya has influenced his connection to both farming and nature.

-These interests led him to participate as a youth delegate at the Earth Summit in 1992.
-Thereafter, he studied economics of conservation and agriculture in college leading to a professional career taking him through Africa and the world.
+These interests led him to participate as a youth delegate at the Earth Summit in 1992 and later to embark on a career in conservation and agriculture taking him throughout Africa and the world.

-While on a work trip to Ethiopia’s Kafa rainforest in 2009, he had an idea that might help save the endangered forest: Why not find a way to make trees more valuable to local residents so that they had an incentive to protect them – not cut them down?
+During a trip to Ethiopia’s Kafa rainforest in 2009, he had an idea that might help save the endangered forest: Why not find a way to make trees more valuable to local residents – by producing honey – so that they had an incentive to protect them.

 From One Passion to Another